abdulhayykhan/CodeAlpha/Task 2/readme.md

 ## 📜 License

-This project was created as part of the **CodeAlpha Python Internship** and is intended for learning and demonstration purposes only.
+This project was created as part of the **CodeAlpha Python Internship** and is intended for learning and demonstration purposes only